-- Our Academy will support all children by: - Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the Academy.
+Our Academy will support all children by:

-- Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying Social Care as soon as there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves the Academy by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the Academy medical records are forwarded as a matter of priority. - Children are taught to understand and manage risk through our person, social, health and economic (PSHE) education and Relationship and Sex Education and through all aspects of Academy life.
-This includes online safety. - 4.2.
+- Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the Academy. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying Social Care as soon as there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves the Academy by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the Academy medical records are forwarded as a matter of priority.
+If a child leaves the Academy to be educated at home, the Academy will work with other key professionals to coordinate a meeting with parents and carers where possible.
+Ideally this will be in advance of a final decision to remove is made. - Teaching children to understand and manage risk through our person, social, health and economic (PSHE) education and Relationship and Sex Education and through all aspects of Academy life.
+This includes online safety.
+This is delivered using materials from Coram Life. - 4.2.
 Prevention/Protection- we recognise that the Academy plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.